Chicken Butter Masala

 - 2 teaspoon salt

 - 1 cup heavy cream sub for half & half or Greek yogurt for low fat

 - Heat a large skillet or medium saucepan over medium-high heat.

-- Add the oil, butter, and onions and cook onions down until lightly golden, about 3-4 minutes.
+- Add the oil, butter, and onions and cook onions down until lightly golden, that would be about 3-4 minutes.
 If you’re using onion powder you add and stir it once.

-- Add ginger and garlic and let cook for 30 seconds, stirring so it doesn’t burn.
+- Add ginger and garlic and let cook for 30 seconds, keep stirring so it doesn’t burn.

 - Add the chicken and the spices.
 Cook for 3-4 minutes.

 - Then add the tomato sauce or ketchup and cook till the color darkens and a little oil oozes out.